joakim-brannstrom/dextool/plugin/mutate/doc/design/future_work.md

 This is a simple TODO.
 New items are added at the top

+ * calculate the checksum for a mutant based on all tokens in a file excluding comment tokens.
  * add exclude to config file.
  * fix indent in diff report.
  * impl SDL for assignment operators.
 This is crucial because during code review it was found out that "this" specific mutation would have resulted in test cases failing.